Baja Hotbox

 Current Information

 Don’t leave your vehicle unattended during check point inspections.
-Displaying Vagabundos decals and magnetic signs has benefited Members when passing through check points.
+Displaying Vagabundos decals and magnetic signs have benefited Members passing through check points.
 Request free decals with your renewal or visit our ship store to purchase a set of magnetic signs.

 We are seeing an increase in claims involving hitting animals on the road.
 Another area where extra care is needed is through and south of San Quintin.
-There is a lot of agriculture traffic and the lanes are narrower.
-Also, highways are in better condition and traffic is moving faster.
+There is a lot of agriculture traffic and the lanes are narrow.
+Also, highways are in better condition and traffic moves faster.
 South of El Rosario the road is in good condition but there is no shoulder.

 !Updated Road Reports!